Coping in These Pandemic Times

 Stephen Ministry is centered on one-to-one relationships of care.
 Stephen Ministers provide love and care to those who are experiencing challenging times, such as the death of a loved one, hospitalization, divorce, loneliness, chronic illness, unemployment, spiritual crisis, a new job, and more.
 Stephen Ministers are there “after” -- after the funeral, after the call you never wanted to receive, after the last child leaves your home, after the baby arrives demanding more than you ever thought possible…

-This care and joy list is updated weekly and available for you to pick up at the information table on Sundays, to pray for National’s church family.
+This care and joy list is updated weekly and distributed by email to those who wish to pray for National’s church family.
 Contact the NPC Care Office if you would like to receive prayer, and if you would like your name included on the list.
 All prayer requests are shared with our Prayer Team.